Confluex/cookbook/lemonade-stand-contacts/README.md

     toAddresses=Bill Murray <bmurray@acme.com>
 ```

-SalesForce Upserts expects a List&lt;Map%gt; payload containing values for the fields you wish to update.
+SalesForce Upserts expects a List&lt;Map&gt; payload containing values for the fields you wish to update.
 In order to convert the payload, we've created a simple transformer by extending Mule's AbstractMessageTransformer (extend AbstractTransformer if you only want the payload).

 ```java
 /**